Babsi Zangerl: Legacy

 As a result of her achievements across the rock climbing disciplines of bouldering, traditional climbing, sport climbing, multi-pitch climbing and big wall climbing, Zangerl is widely considered one of the world's strongest "all-round" female climbers.
 She is noted for climbing at, or just below, the highest climbing grades being achieved by female rock climbers in each discipline, at various stages in her career.

 In 2019, National Geographic said: "Zangerl is Austrian, extremely humble, and carries an air of the girl-next-door.
 Her low-key nature, however, belies her reputation among her peers as the best all-around female climber in the world".
 Czech climber Adam Ondra said of Zangerl: "It is extremely difficult to find climbers who are achieving in so many different disciplines, and among female climbers it is even more rare," and "Babsi is definitely one of the best all-around female climbers, if not the very best".
 American climber Alex Honnold said: "I can't really think of any other women climbing at such a high level in so many different disciplines," and "She's such an unassuming 'world's best.'
 She's so mellow that it's hard to think of her as 'the best,' which is a good thing".
 In 2021, PlanetMountain called her "One of the great all-round climbers of our time".
 In 2022, Climbing said of her "The Austrian Barbara “Babsi” Zangerl has ticked V13, 5.14d sport, 5.14 trad, the Alpine Trilogy of 5.14-, multi-pitch, high-altitude free climbs, and some of the hardest free routes on El Capitan, making her one of the best, most versatile climbers in the world".

 Flashed is a documentary about Zangerl becoming the first person in history to successfully flash a route on El Capitan, which she did in 2024.

 Personal life

 For much of her professional climbing career, Zangerl has also held a part-time job as an assistant medical radiographer in a hospital in Bludenz in Austria.
-She began her studies as a radiographer while convalescing from her back injury in 2009.
+She began her studies as a radiographer while recovering from her back injury in 2009.

 Since 2013, Zangerl has been in a relationship with Italian climber Jacopo Larcher, and the pair have been regular climbing partners since then.
 In 2019, Zangerl told National Geographic about her relationship with Larcher: "We're a good team," and "It's easy for us to handle stress on the wall because there's always something to do.
 At home, though, it's a little different," she says with a laugh".